Provence, French Riviera Adventure 2026 with a finish in Paris

 La pétanque

-Day 11: High speed train to Paris and Heart of Paris walk.
+Day 11: High speed train to Paris and walk to Notre Dame.

-Now that we have left the warm south and its leisurely pace, it’s time to lace up our walking shoes and meander through the highlights of Paris.
-We will follow La Seine to Notre Dame, the bird and flower market, the Conciergerie where Marie Antoinette was jailed before going to the guillotine.
-L’Hotel de ville, the Pompidou Center with Piazza Stravinsky, then through the Marais (Jewish quarter) and back to our hotel.
-Dinner together to celebrate our sunshine adventure.
-What a day!
+Now that we have left the warm south and its leisurely pace, it’s time to lace up our walking shoes and meander in the heart of Paris.
+If you are up to it, we will follow La Seine to Notre Dame, the bird and flower market, the Conciergerie where Marie Antoinette was jailed before going to the guillotine.
+Return to our hotel by subway.
+Evening on your own.

 A little Parisian street out of the ordinary that will remind you of Provence: Rue Cremieux